Rate of convergence of Thresholding Greedy Algorithms: Trigonometric system

 where $h(p) := |1/2-1/p|.$ \end{Theorem}

 We begin with the case $2\le p< \infty$.

 \begin{Theorem} Let $2\le p < \infty$.
 Then

 \end{Theorem} \begin{proof} The upper bound follows from Theorem \ref{TrT1} and Corollary \ref{IC1}.
 We now prove the lower bound.
-We carry out the proof in the case $d=1$.
+Clearly, it is sufficient to carry out the proof in the case $d=1$.
 We use the Rudin-Shapiro polynomials (see, for instance, \cite{VTsparse}, Appendix, Section 7.4):

 which satisfy the estimate

 with an absolute constant $C_1$.
 Denote for $s = \pm 1$

 Let $s = \pm 1$ be such that $|\La_s| > |\La_{-s}|$.
 Then $|\La_{-s}|\le m$.
 Let $G_m(\cR_m)$ be a realization of the TGA applied to $f=\cR_m$ with all frequencies in $\La_{-s}$ and maybe with some frequencies in $\La_s$.
 Denote $f_m := \cR_m - G_m(\cR_m)$.
 Then all frequencies of $f_m$ are in $\La_s$ and, therefore,